elasticpath/lex-chatbot/README.md

-# EP Conversational Interface Quickstart Guide
+# Reference EP Conversational Interface Quickstart Guide
 This document exists as a work in progress, and will be continually expanded as more information becomes available.

 ## Table Of Contents